zumerlab/orbit/README.md

 npm install @zumer/orbit
 ```

-## Want to learn more about Orbit?: read our documentation
+## Want to learn more about Orbit? read our documentation

 Check our detailed docs [here.](https://zumerlab.github.io/orbit-docs)